mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 ## What I See != What You See

-Most importanly: _the colour blind world is not black and white._ It's colourful, vivid, bright - as you'd expect, really, when the grass may as well be orange and the sky a light purple.
+Most importantly: _the colour blind world is not black and white._ It's colourful, vivid, bright - as you'd expect, really, when the grass may as well be orange and the sky a light purple.
 Some might consider it quite psychedelic.
 It's our "normal", but it happens to be very, very different to what normal folk see.

-Secondly: it's not a binary thing.
-Many people have a minor deficiency that manifests only in slightly-off home decor.
-And there are various different types of deficiency, which boil down to basically which bits of your eyes are dodgy.
+Secondly: it's not a binary thing, colourblind or not.
+Some people have a very minor deficiency that manifests only in slightly-off home decor.
+And there are different types of deficiency, which boil down to basically which bits of your eyes are dodgy.

 There are a few "colour blind simulators" out there which purport to show you what colour blind people see - some work, some don't.
 I know this because a simulator should be showing me personally a "normal view" and "colour deficient view" which look identical - and some _don't_, even for the types of deficiency I know I have.

-That said, this perhaps serves only to reinforce the fact that there is such a wide range of ways our eyes fail to work properly that any one given simulator can only represent a proportion of The Afflicted actually perceive, so I won't name names or judge harshly.
+That said, this perhaps serves only to reinforce the fact that there's such a wide range of ways our eyes fail to work properly that any one given simulator can only represent a small proportion of what we "The Afflicted" actually perceive, so I won't name names or judge harshly.

-This site for example works brilliantly for me: [colourblindawareness.org](http://www.colourblindawareness.org) - the homepage has a lovely big vivid image of some pencils.
+[This site](http://www.colourblindawareness.org) for example works brilliantly for me - the homepage has a lovely big vivid image of some colouring pencils.
 And assuming it's not some subtle and cruel joke, the "sample images" 1, 2 and 3 look _100% identical_ to me.

 The 4th image though - wow.
 That's crazy.
 Those "tritanopes", wow, that's some world they go through, no?
-Whooo!
+Whoah!

-That's a joke by the way.
-But, again assuming images 2 and 3 do look pretty nuts to most people, and the website's not a wind-up, it bears repeating: 2 and 3 are normal to me.
-They look great!
+I'm only half kidding there, by the way.
+Image 4 really looks extreme to me, but - again assuming images 2 and 3 do also look pretty nuts to most people, and the website's not a weird mock-the-colourblind effort, it bears repeating: 2 and 3 are 100% normal to me - they look great!
 Warm, vivid, colourful images!
-But 4 does look _properly bizarre_, and I'm forced to the conclusion that 2 and 3 look just as extreme to normal folk!
+But 4 is _properly bizarre_, and I'm forced to the conclusion that 2 and 3 look just as extreme to normal folk!

+I've had conversations along the lines of "well, yellow does look pretty much the same as lime green doesn't it?"
+Apparently not.
+And yes I have got actual lemons and limes mixed up before.

 ## Grumble Grumble